($947) Cost to ship a car from Sioux Falls, SD to Columbus, GA

 The time of the year

-Seasonal demand and weather conditions in both Sioux Falls and Columbus can impact car shipping prices.
+The time of year and weather conditions in Sioux Falls and Columbus play a major role in determining car shipping rates.

 August, June and September are the most pleasant months in Sioux Falls, while January and December are the least comfortable months.